Holyoke Family Genealogy - Person Sheet

 • Family lifestyle was dramatically altered when the family sailed for Massachusetts in 1630.
 After anchoring, the Pynchons lived briefly in Salem and then moved to Roxbury.
 Conditions were difficult, and to make matters worse, Anna Pynchon, Mary’s mother, died just as the family arrived in Roxbury.

 • In 1636 William Pynchon again moved his family, with a small group of settlers, to the Connecticut Valley, where they established Springfield.
 Life in this remote wilderness settlement was full of hardship.
 In the first years after arrival there were harsh winters and food shortages.
-The isolation of Springfield must have been hard on young Mary Pynchon, but her outlook surely brightened considerably when Elizur Holyoke arrived in 1637 or 1 638.

-• They married built their home next to that of William Pynchon, between what is now Bridge and Worthington Street.
+• The isolation of Springfield must have been hard on young Mary Pynchon, but her outlook surely brightened considerably when Elizur Holyoke arrived in 1639/40.
+After they married, they built their home next to that of her father, William Pynchon, between what is now Bridge and Worthington Street.

 • Mary gave birth to two daughters and four sons.

 • In 1651 William left Springfield and returned to England after his book, The Meritorious Price of Our Redemption, was banned by Boston authorities.
-After his departure Elizur became a Magistrate.

 [S:150]